Johann von Mayr: Prussian Service

 As a lieutenant colonel, the King charged Mayr with the development of light troops specifically modeled on the Pandours of the Austrian military.
 Mayr established Freiberg in Saxony as the headquarters for his Freibataillon.
 Such formations were, at the time, comparable to what the privateer was in a navy.
 They operated outside the normal channels of military organization, and were considerably freer from much of the military's monotony and, in Prussia, extraordinary, discipline.
 Freibatallions generally attracted the young, the reckless, and often, those who had the least to lose.
 The battalion was built partly from Saxon unemployed soldiery, which was considerable.
 On 28 May 1756, Mayr was able to searched houses for Saxon deserters in Freiberg, and within a month his unit was mostly formed.

 Mayr became famous mainly for his razzias from the Prussian-occupied Saxony to Franconia in May through June 1757.
 Although he had only 1500 men of foot, 300 hussars and five guns, he caused considerable havoc.
 His route led him through Pilsen, Vilseck, the Imperial city of Nuremberg to the Bavarian Fürth, which was plundered, and on to Fränkische Schweiz.
 He gathered great numbers of hostages and wagonloads of provisions, weapons, and armaments.

 The battalion distinguished itself in preliminary maneuvers to the Battle of Rossbach; he took Weißenfels in the first days of November, and forced the defenders to flee; a few days later, he and his company took their share of the spoils in the Battle of Rossbach, on 5 November, when he first covered the weaponry of the army, then engaged in the battle on the left wing, and finally followed the fugitive French and the Army of the Holy Roman Empire to Erfurt.
-Subsequently, while Frederick marched his army to Leuthen, Mayr covered the road into the Erzgebirge and destroyed all the imperial provisions in Leitmeritz.
+Subsequently, while Frederick marched his army to Leuthen, Mayr covered the road into the Ore Mountains and destroyed all the imperial provisions in Leitmeritz.